 This website uses Hotjar.
 The provider is Hotjar Ltd, Level 2, St Julians Business Centre, 3, Elia Zammit Street, St Julians STJ 1000, Malta, Europe (website: www.hotjar.com).

 Hotjar is a tool used to analyse your user behaviour on this website.
-Hotjar allows us to record, among other things, your mouse movements, scrolling movements and clicks.
-Hotjar can also determine how long you have stayed on a certain spot with the mouse pointer.
-From this information, Hotjar creates so-called heat maps, which can be used to determine which website areas are viewed preferentially by the website visitor.
+With Hotjar, we can record your mouse and scroll movements and clicks, among other things.
+Hotjar can also determine how long you have stayed with the mouse pointer on a certain spot.
+From this information, Hotjar creates what are known as heat maps, which can be used to determine which website areas are viewed preferentially by the website visitor.

 Furthermore, we can determine how long you stayed on a page and when you left it.
-We can also determine at which point you abandoned your entries in a contact form (so-called conversion funnels).
-In addition, Hotjar can be used to obtain direct feedback from website visitors.
+We can also determine at which point you abandoned your entries in a contact form (known as conversion funnels).
+Hotjar can also be used to obtain direct feedback from website visitors.
 This function serves to improve the website operator's web offerings.

-On the website, we use technologies from Bing Ads (bingads.microsoft.com), which are provided and operated by Microsoft Corporation, One Microsoft Way, Redmond, WA 98052-6399, USA ("Microsoft").
+On the Website, we use technology from Bing Ads (bingads.microsoft.com), which is provided and operated by Microsoft Corporation, One Microsoft Way, Redmond, WA 98052-6399, USA ("Microsoft").
 Microsoft sets a cookie on your terminal device if you have accessed our website via a Microsoft Bing ad.
-In this way, Microsoft and we can recognise that someone has clicked on an advertisement, been redirected to our website and reached a previously determined target page ("conversion site").
+This allows Microsoft and us to recognise that someone has clicked on an ad, been redirected to our website and reached a pre-determined landing page ("conversion site").
 We only learn the total number of users who clicked on a Bing ad and were then directed to the conversion site.
 Microsoft collects, processes and uses information via the cookie, from which usage profiles are created using pseudonyms.
-These usage profiles are used to analyse visitor behaviour and are used to display advertisements.
+These usage profiles serve to analyse visitor behaviour and are used to display advertisements.
 No personal information about the identity of the user is processed.

 If you do not want information about your behaviour to be used by Microsoft as explained above, you can refuse the setting of a cookie required for this - for example, by means of a browser setting that generally deactivates the automatic setting of cookies.
-You can also prevent the collection of data generated by the cookie and related to your use of the website, as well as the processing of this data by Microsoft, by declaring your objection under the following link https://choice.microsoft.com/en-EN/opt-out.
-Further information on data protection and the cookies used by Microsoft and Bing Ads can be found on the Microsoft website https://privacy.microsoft.com/en-us/privacystatement.
+You can also prevent the collection of data generated by the cookie and related to your use of the website, as well as the processing of these data by Microsoft, by clicking on the following link https://choice.microsoft.com/de-DE/opt-out to register your objection.
+For more information on data protection and the cookies used by Microsoft and Bing Ads, please visit the Microsoft website https://privacy.microsoft.com/de-de/privacystatement.

-The LinkedIn Insight Tag of LinkedIn Ireland Unlimited Company is integrated on this website.
-This tool creates a cookie in your web browser, which in particular enables the collection of the IP address, device and browser properties and page events.
+The LinkedIn Insight Tag of LinkedIn Ireland Unlimited Company is integrated into this website.
+This tool creates a cookie in your web browser, which allows in particular the collection of the IP address, device and browser properties and page events.

-The use of the LinkedIn Insight Tag makes it possible to play personalised advertisements on LinkedIn to visitors to this website.
-Furthermore, it creates the possibility to generate anonymous reports on the performance of the advertisements as well as information on website interaction.
+Use of the LinkedIn Insight Tag enables the display of personalised advertisements to visitors to this website on LinkedIn.
+The option also exists to create anonymous reports on the performance of the advertisements as well as information on website interaction.

 LinkedIn does not share any personal data with us.

-We have integrated YouTube components on this website.
+We have integrated components from YouTube into this website.
 YouTube is an Internet video portal that allows video publishers to post video clips free of charge and other users to view, rate and comment on them free of charge.
-YouTube allows the publication of all kinds of videos, which is why complete film and television programmes, but also music videos, trailers or videos made by users themselves can be accessed via the Internet portal.
+YouTube permits the publication of all types of videos, which is why complete film and television programmes, music videos, trailers, and videos produced by users themselves can be retrieved via the online portal.

-The operating company of YouTube is YouTube, LLC, 901 Cherry Ave, San Bruno, CA 94066, USA.
+YouTube is operated by YouTube, LLC, 901 Cherry Ave, San Bruno, CA 94066, USA.
 YouTube, LLC is a subsidiary of Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland.

-Each time you access one of the individual pages of this website operated by us on which a YouTube component (YouTube video) has been integrated, the internet browser on your IT system is automatically prompted by the respective YouTube component to download a representation of the corresponding YouTube component from YouTube.
-Further information on YouTube can be found at https://www.youtube.com/yt/about/de/.
-Within the scope of this technical procedure, YouTube and Google receive information about which specific sub-page of our website is visited by you.
+Each time you access one of the individual pages of this website operated by us into which a YouTube component (YouTube video) has been integrated, the internet browser on your IT system is automatically prompted by the respective YouTube component to download a representation of the corresponding YouTube component from YouTube.
+More information about YouTube can be found at https://www.youtube.com/yt/about/en/.
+As part of this process YouTube and Google receive information about which specific sub-page of our website is visited by you.

-If the data subject is logged into YouTube at the same time, YouTube recognises which specific sub-page of our website you are visiting when you call up a sub-page that contains a YouTube video.
+If the data subject is logged into YouTube at the same time, YouTube recognises which specific sub-page of our website you are visiting when you access a sub-page that contains a YouTube video.
 This information is collected by YouTube and Google and assigned to your YouTube account.

-YouTube and Google always receive information via the YouTube component that you have visited our website if you are logged into YouTube at the same time as calling up our website; this takes place regardless of whether you click on a YouTube video or not.
-If you do not want this information to be transmitted to YouTube and Google, you can prevent the transmission by logging out of your YouTube account before accessing our website.
+YouTube and Google always receive information via the YouTube component that you have visited our website if you are logged into YouTube at the same time as visiting our website; this happens regardless of whether you click on a YouTube video or not.
+If you do not want this information to be transferred to YouTube and Google, you can prevent the transfer by logging out of your YouTube account before accessing our website.